barrydobson/react-docker-base/README.md

 ### Nginx Configuration

-A basic Nginx configuration file supplied in `lib\nginx.conf`.
+A basic Nginx configuration file supplied in `config\nginx\nginx.conf`.
 This file will be copied into Nginx as the `conf.d\default.conf`.
 It is setup to allow React router to function correctly.